 The situation is not of Huawei's own making.
-The current US administration has made no secret of its distrust of basically anything Chinese and has barred US companies from dealing with Huawei - a trade ban.
+The previous US administration made no secret of its distrust of basically anything Chinese and has barred US companies from dealing with Huawei - a trade ban.

-The background to this is that it doesn't want Huawei's well-priced and well-used network gear being rolled out for US 5G networks predominantly.
+The background to this is that it doesn't want Huawei's well-priced and well-used network gear being rolled out and has banned Huawei from using any US technologies.
+In the UK this manifest itself in a full ban on Huawei 5G networking gear that comes into play from 2027.

-But that has had a knock-on effect for large US companies including Google, which is losing revenue because of the ban - despite Microsoft seemingly being given carte blanche to keep selling Windows to the company, as seen with the recently-refreshed Huawei MateBook X Pro and Honor MagicBook.
+The trade ban has had a knock-on effect for large US companies including Google, which is losing revenue - despite Microsoft seemingly being given carte blanche to keep selling Windows to the company, as seen with the Huawei MateBook X Pro.

-Why App Gallery can be a success in the UK and Europe
+Can App Gallery be a success in the UK and Europe?

-As you'll hear, Huawei's App Gallery is quite different from Google's Play Store in terms of what it offers but it's no fledgeling - the store has around 400 million active users.
+As you'll hear, Huawei's App Gallery is quite different from Google's Play Store in terms of what it offers but it's no fledgeling - the store has more than 580 million active users that return to the store every month, with 42 countries having more than 1 million users.

-How?
-Because Google services aren't pervasive in China like they are in the US and Europe.
+Such a big userbase is possible because Google services aren't pervasive in China like they are in the US and Europe.
 If you have a Huawei phone in China, you've long-used App Gallery backed with Huawei Mobile Services (HMS).
-In total, App Gallery is available in 170 countries already, across 78 languages.
+In total, App Gallery is available in over 170 countries already, across 78 languages.

 That puts Huawei in quite a unique position - unlike Microsoft, Samsung and others who have tried and miserably failed to create rival app stores, it isn't starting on the back foot.

-Yet, Huawei chief Richard Yu told us at the Mate 30 launch last September that the phone maker would skip back to Google overnight should the trade ban be lifted.
+At the beginning of this journey, Huawei chief Richard Yu told us at the Mate 30 launch in September 2019 that the phone maker would skip back to Google overnight should the trade ban be lifted.

 What apps are available on Huawei's App Gallery?